Romanesque architecture: Portals

 The Basilica of Saint-Trophime, Arles, France, has an elaborate sculptural scheme which includes Christ in Majesty, a frieze extending over the lintel and a gallery of sculptured figures.

 The Porta de Praterías, Cathedral of Santiago de Compostela, by Master Esteban, has two wide openings with tympanums supported on brackets.
 The sculptured frieze above is protected by an eave on corbels.

 The portal of Saint-Pierre, Moissac, has unusual features including the frieze of roundels on the lintel, the scalloped jambs and figures of prophets on the central jamb.

+The portal of Studenica Monastery, Serbia.
+In the Serbian Raška architectural style, it's common the use of narrowed portals.